s-glass/gallery-of-horns/README.md

 -------------------------------

+Number and name of feature: #1 Display a Modal

+Estimate of time needed to complete: 120 minutes

+Start time: I didn't keep the start and finish times on this one.

+Finish time: I didn't keep the start and finish times on this one.

+Actual time needed to complete: approximately 2 hours

+-------------------------------

 Number and name of feature:

-Estimate of time needed to complete:
+Estimate of time needed to complete: 45 mins

-Start time:
+Start time: 525pm

-Finish time:
+Finish time: 550pm

-Actual time needed to complete:
+Actual time needed to complete: 25 mins

--------------------------------